Beginner Salsa ClassesYour Quickest Route To Looking Good On The Dancefloor

 Options For Beginner Salsa Lessons

-I have several options for beginners, depending on the type of person you are, the level you want to reach, and how fast you want to learn.
+I have a couple of options for beginners, depending on the type of person you are, the level you want to reach, and how fast you want to learn.

 - Sofa To Salsa Eight Week Course for absolute beginners

-- Freeze To Freestyle Upper Beginner Course for those with some experience
+- Freeze To Freestyle Upper Beginner classes for those with some experience